 Exterior + Grounds

-One may think that Domaine Chandon is the only winery in the Chandon portfolio but in actuality this a very international focused company with wineries and or vineyards located in Argentina (the first Chandon winery outside of France – 1959), Australia, Brazil, China, India and the ‘mother-ship’, Moët et Chandon in Épernay, France.
+One may think that Domaine Chandon is the only winery in the Chandon portfolio but in actuality this a very international focused company with wineries and or vineyards located in seven countries including Argentina (the first Chandon winery outside of France – 1959), Australia, Brazil, China, India, USA and the ‘mothership’, Moët et Chandon in Épernay, France.

 A visit to the maison is a world of elegance, opulence and refined luxury – framed by an inviting exterior, a lavish interior, endowed with the rich heritage of the company, complemented by well-dressed employees and the feeling of refinement one has when enjoying some of their nectareous products.